ToxicFrog/vstruct/README.md

 ### 5.5 Splices ###

-Splices let you concisely refer to other format strings, provided that those others have been registered ahead of time using `vstruct.register`.
+Splices let you concisely refer to other format strings, provided that those others have been registered ahead of time using the optional `name` argument to `vstruct.compile`.
 A splice `&foo` is equivalent to including the contents of the format string registered as `foo` at the point where the splice appears; thus, the following two calls are equivalent:

-    vstruct.register("coord", "x:u4 y:u4 z:u4")
+    vstruct.compile("coord", "x:u4 y:u4 z:u4")
     vstruct.read("name:z128 position:{ x:u4 y:u4 z:u4 }")
     vstruct.read("name:z128 position:{ &coord }")